JeffreyRodriguez/Liberator12k/Documentation/Quick Start.md

 ###### US-Based Shopping List
 * 1/4" mild steel square rod, the 36" long sticks.
 You'll cut these down to under 12"
 * 8-32 spiral point or flute taps (Amazon) YG-1 is a good brand.
-Point is preferred.
+Spiral Point is preferred.
-* 1/2"-13 bolts, 10" long and nuts to match.
+* 1/2"-13 hex bolts, 10" long and hex nuts to match.
+At least a pair of each.
+* 1-1/2" COEX ABS DWV Pipe (10ft or 2ft length)
+* 3/4" Schedule 40 steel pipe (Galvanized is ideal)
+* 1" Schedule 40 steel pipe nipple, 8-12" long.
+* Epoxy - JB Weld or similar.

 ##### Receiver Tube
 [Receiver.scad](../Receiver/Receiver.scad) can render all the receiver parts